cruncha-cruncha/zork1-compiler/PLANS.md

 # Crafting

 Player can only sleep (or nap) if they have their cloak.
 Fire can be put out by peeing or putting [tea, soup, water] on it.
-Fire lasts (logs x hours) long, or (logs x hours / 2) long if cabin door or window is broken.
+Fire lasts (logs x 8) commands long, or (logs x 4) commands long if outside, or cabin door or window is broken.

-Eating mushrooms or roots raw will result in a mild sickness (-5 health).
+Eating bone, mushrooms, or roots raw will result in a mild sickness (-5 health).
 Other raw food gives you +5 health.
 Eating soup or tea gives you +20 health.
 Drinking soup with bone in it, or any tea, increases your max health (up to a global limit).

-Soup: put anything edible + water in the kettle, cook over the fire
+Soup: put anything edible + water in the kettle or bucket, cook over the fire
-Tea: put anything edible + water in the kettle, cook over the fire, pour into cup
+Tea: put anything edible + water in the kettle or bucket, cook over the fire, pour into cup
-Fire: put [sticks, detritus, bullrushes, dried-grass, sap, boiled-sap] and logs in fireplace, then spark flint at fireplace.
+Fire: put [sticks, detritus, bullrushes, sap, book, book-page] and logs in fireplace, then spark flint at fireplace.
-Strap: work dried-grass with dried-grass, or dried-grass with bone
+Strap: work detritus with bone, or bullrush with bone.
+Must have 4 or more detritus / bullrush in the area.
 Rough-board: work log with axe (makes 4), or hit [chair, table, door, bed-frame]
 Boiled-sap: put sap in kettle, cook over fire
 Charcoal: after a fire goes out, but before a new fire has started.
 Book-page: hit book
 Note: work book-page with charcoal
-Torch: put both sap and [detritus, bullrushes, dried-grass] onto stick, strike flint at stick
+Torch: put both [sap, boiled-sap] and [detritus, bullrushes] onto stick, strike flint at stick
 Master-key: work bone with obsidian shard
 Boat: work boat-frame with at least 2 straps, at least 10 rough-boards, boiled-sap, and nails

-If you strike flint at [sticks, detritus, dried-grass] outside and it hasn't rained in two days, the forest burns down and you die.
+If you strike flint at [sticks, detritus, book, book-page] outside and it hasn't rained in two days, the forest burns down and you die.
 Otherwise, the fire will last one turn.

 In order to rappel down the waterfall: work on pick-axe with straps, then keep in inventory.